 Confronted with endless images in the media of the various horrors occurring across the world, the film exposes the complicity of the viewer in a near global and endemic desensitisation to violence and injustice.
 Khan notes that the viewer’s complicity in the subject matter of Anima State is an important feature of the film: ‘The fourth wall is broken many times too.
 We are led to question everything, from media to violence to all kinds of simple arguments about … society.’
 Consequently, this film has the scope to speak to every thoughtful viewer who is able to draw parallels between a film focused exclusively on Pakistani society and the universally relatable themes underpinning it.

 Driving change through artistic expression

 This film shows that despite its problems, Pakistan has a socially and politically conscious cultural output recognised the world over, which is something to celebrate and champion.
-This is a perspective which is heartening to me, as the Director of The Mehfil.
 Our artists are at the Tate, Barbican, MoMA, London film festivals, and are shortlisted for the Man Booker Prize and winning Oscars.
 This is a principal reason for establishing The Mehfil – to showcase the many positive contributions made by our community, critical or otherwise, in order to engage the British Pakistani community and wider society in a healthy and open dialogue with Pakistan.
 It also serves to promote the wealth of dynamic and irrepressible talent such as Hammad Khan helping to move the nation and its global diaspora forwards.